HackTricks-wiki/hacktricks/generic-methodologies-and-resources/brute-force.md

 ### Open Office Pwd Protected Column

-If you have xlsx file with a column protected by password you can unprotect it:
+If you have an xlsx file with a column protected by a password you can unprotect it:

 * **Upload it to google drive** and the password will be automatically removed
 * To **remove** it **manually**: